ThreeThirtyAM/Gaggiuino-Shot-Compare/readme.md

 -   **WINDOWS - App cannot survive sleep/wake cycle:** App will fail if left idle during Windows sleep/wake cycle.
     -   **Reason:** Windows kills WebSockets at sleep and the current app architecture cannot recover.
     -   **Solution:** No solution exists (AFAIK) to recover automatically from this.
 An overlay is in place which instructs, please restart app. 🤷

--   **WINDOWS - App cannot persist maximised screen mode:** If the app was running in a maximised window when it was closed, it will restart at maximum possible window resolution, but not in a maximised window!
-    -   **Reason:** No nice way to do this with current app architecture.
-    -   **Solution:** Hit the full screen button!

 -   **ALL - Slow loading or loading stops with deleted shots:** The app may appear to hang when loading shots if a large number of consecutive shots have been deleted from the history on the Gaggiuino's SD card (like PZ calibration 'shots').
 If a block of more than 25 consecutive shots has been deleted the app will stop loading new shots.
     -   **Reason:** The app searches for shots sequentially by their ID number.
 When it encounters a large gap of missing IDs, it must try to fetch each one individually before finding the next available shot, this takes time.